eckozero/CLIc/README.md

 All in, things are shaping up nicely.
 I mean, seriously.
-I can almost _taste_ completion.
-Check is going to be a bugger though.
+I can almost _taste_ completion. ~~Check is going to be a bugger though.~~ Check is coming along nicely now.

 In other news, I found a simpler wording for the __en passant__ rule so I